cako/blog/_posts/2018-03-09-julia-fortran.md

 n = Int32[4]
 {% endhighlight %}

 The arrays are straightforward; this is how one usually allocate arrays.
 This is because the Fortran `ccall` demands passing references (or pointers) which is fine for arrays, as they are passed by reference.
 An integer variable, on the other hand, is not bound to the reference of the variable, but to the value itself.
 Therefore, to make our lives easier, we will just encase it within an `Int32` array.
-With all that in mind, our `ccall` will look like:
+With all that in mind, our `ccall` will finally look like:

 {% highlight julia %}
 ccall((:__basic_example_MOD_dot, "./basic_example.so"),
       Float32,
-      (Ref{Int32}, Ref{Float32}, Ref{Float32}), n, x, y)
+      (Ref{Int32}, Ref{Float32}, Ref{Float32}),
+      n, x, y)
 {% endhighlight %}

 This should return `10.0`.

 # Slightly better example

 If your Fortran code is part of a well established library, especially one which interacts with other languages, it is possible that your code uses C bindings.
-Alternatively, you have some pull on how the code is written and you can add that yourself.
-In this case, the following code pattern essentially works for me.
+Alternatively, you may have some pull on how the code is written and you can add that yourself.
+In these cases, the following code pattern works for me:

-{% highlight julia %}
+{% highlight fortran %}
 module better_example
     use, intrinsic :: iso_c_binding
     implicit none